spencerthayer/CLI-PHP-CYOA-Game/readme.md

-# The Quest of the Forgotten Realm
+# The Dying Earth CYOA CLI

-Welcome to **The Quest of the Forgotten Realm**, an interactive text-based adventure game created during **Cascadia PHP 2024**.
-This project leverages OpenAI's ChatGPT and DALL·E 2 APIs to deliver a dynamic and immersive storytelling experience directly in your command-line interface (CLI).
-A heartfelt thank you to the organizers and participants of Cascadia PHP 2024 for inspiring and supporting this project!
+Welcome to **The Dying Earth**, an interactive text-based adventure game inspired by Jack Vance's legendary Dying Earth series.
+This project leverages OpenAI's ChatGPT and DALL·E 2 APIs to deliver a dynamic and immersive storytelling experience set in the twilight of civilization on a world immeasurably aged.
+Experience the opulent prose style of Jack Vance enriched with elements reminiscent of Monte Cook's Numenera, directly in your command-line interface (CLI).
+Created during **Cascadia PHP 2024**, with heartfelt thanks to the organizers and participants for inspiring and supporting this project!

+_**This project is no longer in development as it was a good proof of concept for something larger to come.**_

+## About The Setting

+**The Dying Earth** transports you to a grimdark world in the final epoch of existence, where:

+- The sun wanes in the sky, casting spectral light over landscapes layered with the ruins of countless civilizations
+- Magic and ancient technology blur together, their boundaries long forgotten
+- Wonders from bygone eras lie half-buried, waiting to be discovered—or to ensnare the unwary
+- Every location bears the weight of immeasurable history, with exotic locales and peculiar customs
+- Cosmic horror lurks beneath the veneer of faded grandeur
+- Knowledge and power await those willing to delve into the depths of time, though not without peril

+The game captures the ornate, elaborate prose style of Jack Vance's original works, where every description drips with baroque detail and every encounter may lead to deeper enigmas.
+Players navigate this twilight realm where the boundaries between wonder and danger, knowledge and madness, are perilously thin.

 ## Table of Contents